Newsletter Newsletters Events Events Podcasts Videos Africanews

 ADVERTISEMENT

-This is the second consecutive day of intense clashes after the deadly crackdown last month, with speculation that the unrest could spill over into the streets.
+Two days of intense clashes came on the back of a deadly crackdown last month, with speculation that the unrest could spill over into the streets.

 Amid reports of renewed protests in Iran, Iranian President Masoud Pezeshkian said that his country would not give in to international pressure as nuclear talks with the United States are ongoing.

-Trump has said he is considering a limited military strike on Iran in order to pressure its leaders to agree a deal to curb the nuclear programme.
+US President Donald Trump has said he was considering a limited military strike on Iran in order to pressure its leaders to agree to a deal to curb the nuclear programme.

 During a speech broadcast live on state TV, Pezeshkian said, "World powers are lining up to force us to bow our heads... but we will not bow our heads despite all the problems that they are creating for us."

-Meanwhile, local and diaspora media reported renewed anti-government student protests in Tehran over the thousands killed during the January clashes, as well as other groups showing support for the government.
+Meanwhile, media inside and outside Iran reported renewed anti-regime protests in Tehran over the thousands killed during the January clashes, as well as other groups showing support for the government.

-Local outlet Fars reported that a planned “silent and peaceful sit-in” by students to remember the dead was disrupted when some began chanting slogans including “death to the dictator”, a reference to Iran’s supreme leader, Ali Khamenei.
+Local outlet Fars reported that a planned “silent and peaceful sit-in” by students to remember the dead was disrupted when some began chanting slogans including “death to the dictator”, a reference to Iran’s Ayatollah Ali Khamenei.

 A video published by Fars showed one group chanting and waving Iranian flags facing another crowd wearing masks, who were being held back by men in suits.
 Both sides appeared to be holding memorial photographs.